 UC Irvine leads the entire 2nd half and upsets No. 16 Southern California 70-60

-LOS ANGELES (AP) — Devin Tillis scored five points in the final three minutes, including a 3-pointer with 37.4 seconds remaining, and UC Irvine upset No. 16 Southern California 70-60 on Tuesday night.

-Justin Hohn led the Anteaters (2-1) with 25 points and Bent Leuchten added 19 as they led the entire second half.
-It was the fifth time in 49 games that UC Irvine beat a ranked team on the road.
+Hohn and the Anteaters weren’t about to let that chance slip away this time.

+The senior guard scored 25 points and UC Irvine led the entire second half Tuesday night in a 70-60 victory over No. 16 USC.

-It’s the second straight year the Anteaters have taken down a ranked Pac-12 opponent away from home.
-They also won at Oregon last season.
+It’s the second straight year the Anteaters (2-1) have taken down a ranked Pac-12 opponent on the road.
+They also won at Oregon by 13 points last season.

-Isaiah Collier scored 23 points and Harrison Hornery had 17 for USC (2-1), which was without guards Boogie Ellis (right ankle sprain) and Kobe Johnson (left knee discomfort) due to injury.
+“It’s definitely rewarding to get wins like this,” Hohn said.
+“We’ve got a bunch of guys that can make plays and we all trust each other, too.
+So it’s just step up, make the play, and guys did that.”

+Hohn was one of several players still on the roster from the December 2021 game against USC, when the Anteaters had an eight-point halftime lead but lost by five.

 UC Irvine led 29-26 at halftime and scored the first seven points of the second half.
 USC started to slowly whittle away and got within 43-41 with 15:04 remaining on a pair of free throws by Collier before the Anteaters pulled away again.